 You can adapt to the new environment by opting out of modern marriage entirely, adjusting your expectations of the typical American girl, and enjoying them from an emotional distance.
 Or you can hope that someday you find a traditional wholesome woman to settle down with.

-Any other outcome will lead to the pain and misery that so many other men have experienced trying to make traditional marriage work in the modern era.
+Any other outcome will lead to the pain and misery that so many other men have experienced trying to make traditional marriage work in the progressive era.
 When planning your future, marriage should no longer be treated as the rule.. it should be the exception.